hectormenendez/giro/README.rst

 - Utils is now part of CORE, Fixed DB->import()
 - Fixed a bug on Application_View, traling dot was missing.
 - Small Fix for Application_Model::token.
+- Updated Application_View  and Application_Control construction to match Application_Model's's.
+- Views now support pseudo constructors.
+- Implemented Application_Common class for added flexibility.
+[A couple of "unpushed" commits were lost due to an I/O error].